poolts/poolts.github.io/_projects/04_we_r_football.md

 ## 👨 My Role

+- Lead Unity Developer
   - Led the overall development of the game from concept to release
   - Designed and implemented the client-server architecture using Unity and Node.js
   - Managed a multidisciplinary team of developers and artists
   - Contributed to gameplay design, backend logic, and feature planning
   - Coordinated with publishers and external partners to align development with commercial goals

 <!---
 ## 🛠 Technical Deep Dive